-Sr. Preceding Amount Amount Amount tra ansferred to any fund Amount No. financial vear transferred to unspent CSR spent in the under Sche ction 135(6) remaining to be spent in account under financial succeeding section 135(6) (in ₹) Name of the fund Amount (in ₹) Date of Transfer financial years (in ₹) Nil
+Sr. Preceding Amount Amount Amount tra ansferred to any fund Amount No. financial year transferred to unspent CSR account under spent CSR reporting under Sche ction 135(6) remaining to be spent in succeeding section 135(6) (in ₹) year (in ₹) Name of the fund Amount (in ₹) Date of Transfer financial years (in ₹) Nil